 - 4 Cups ginger ale

 Now, you can do this one of two ways.
-If you have the time and resources, combine everything Except the ginger ale and the berries into a large pitcher.
+If you have the time and resources, combine everything Except the ginger ale into a large pitcher.
 For the citrus fruit, squeeze the wedges into the mixture, and toss in the full wedge.
 Let it marinade over night and really soak in those flavors.
-Right before you serve it, add the ginger ale, berries, and serve over ice.
+Right before you serve it, add the ginger ale, and serve over ice.
 If everyone’s contributing, you’ll have to do this on the fly when they all get there.
 In which case, throw everything together, and serve over a LOT of ice.
+You can even put it all in a blender and make sangria slushies.
 The first method tastes better.
 FYI.
-That should be common sense, but you never know.
+When it sits over night, it really gives those juices a chance to come together properly.

 Now.. turn up the heat, bust out the maracas, and let’s pretend that whole ‘snow’ thing was just a bad dream.